The Israel Lobby and U.S. Foreign Policy: Criticism

 Mearsheimer and Walt responded to their critics in the May issue.
 They denied that their essay was intended to propagate antisemitic conspiracy theories and claim that they never intended to solely blame Israel for America's problems in the Middle East.
 Mearsheimer and Walt insist they support Israel's survival and necessary steps to protect it.
 They fault Szanto for not recognizing that America's security ties with Western Europe, Japan and South Korea did not according to them depend on "strong domestic lobbies."

 Scholarly

-Benny Morris, a professor of Middle East history at Ben-Gurion University, prefaced a very detailed analysis with the remark: "Like many pro-Arab propagandists at work today, Mearsheimer and Walt often cite my own books, sometimes quoting directly from them, in apparent corroboration of their arguments.
+Benny Morris, a professor of Middle East history at Ben-Gurion University, prefaced his analysis with the remark: "Like many pro-Arab propagandists at work today, Mearsheimer and Walt often cite my own books, sometimes quoting directly from them, in apparent corroboration of their arguments.
 Yet their work is a travesty of the history that I have studied and written for the past two decades.
 Their work is riddled with shoddiness and defiled by mendacity."

 Alan Dershowitz, at the time a professor at Harvard University, published an extended criticism of Mearsheimer's and Walt's position in his 2008 book, The Case Against Israel's Enemies: Exposing Jimmy Carter and Others Who Stand in the Way of Peace.